kametventures/ghost-storage-adapter-s3/README.md

 ## Support

-This library works with Ghost 0.10 and 0.11.
+This library works with Ghost 1.0

 ## License